petebunting/Sfm/README.rst

 Then I install a separate micmac with GPU support and add it as a variable in shell scripts or the absoulute path when needed

-Install my fork of pymicmac which has bits modified for the gpymicmac script
+Install my fork of pymicmac which has bits modified for creating tiles

 - Install pycoeman dependencies
 .. code-block:: bash